openbiblio/openbiblio_docs/README.md

 1. If you don't have edit permissions on this directory, click "Fork" to make your own working copy of the repo.
 2. If you are making a simple edit, simply find the correct `.txt` file and make your correction.
 3. If you are adding a lot of new content, create a new `.txt` file in the appropriate folder.
 Put an `include::my_new_file.txt[]` in the folder's `root.txt` file.
+4. If you are documenting a completely new module and wish to create a new folder, click "create file" and name the file `module_name` + forward slash + `root.txt`.
+For example, if you wanted to document a space exploration module, you would create a file called `space_exploration/root.txt`.
 4. Save your edits.
 5. If you don't have edit permissions, submit a pull request to get your changes incorporated.
 This sounds complicated, but it's actually pretty simple: